Living-Tribunal/SDEV265-Project/README.md

-Jeopardy game for my wifes youth group at church.
+Made a Jeopardy game for my wifes youth group at church.
+It lets her use a "backend" interface to build her game board.
+She can set title, categories, and questions.
+Also allows her to show the answers and add points to specific groups.